Hey! I hope that you are having a wonderful and restful weekend!

 As I do every Sunday, here are a few studies and pieces I was able to complete this week.
 This week I worked primarily with watercolors and oils.
 You may have already seen some of these, as I created them specially for my Day of the Dead blog post I published this past Thursday.
 Read that blog post here to learn more about this wonderful Mexican celebration and how to draw a human skull (for beginners)!
-I included a free step-by-step .pdf at the end for you!
+I included a downloadable step-by-step PDF at the end for you to practice with!

 Next week, I am continuing with the plant/flower studies I promised myself I would work on.
 I really need to improve in this area!
 In next Thursday's blog post I will be sharing with you how I am brainstorming and planning for the seasonal/Christmas paintings, cards and tags I will be selling both personally and through my online shops.
 Just in case you aren't aware, my Redbubble and Society6 stores are now open!
 I am making it a priority to keep uploading awesome products with my work to sell there, if you are interested!

 Thank you for visiting and I hope to see you around soon!

 Hello!
 This week I experimented with watercolor faces quite a bit.
 I found it very fun, which was surprising because a year ago I had a super hard time painting faces with this type of paint.
 I also finished up the still life oil painting I started last week and a watercolor painting of exercise equipment/accessories.

 I am excited for next week's helpful blog post!
 I will be writing about three of my favorite artists and how to get inspired by others effectively, in order to produce your own original artwork, and slowly (but surely) arrive at your own style!
 Stay tuned for that! :)